Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Machine Learning Model Inputs

 \subsection{Mechanical Properties of Plain Weave Composites to Other Patterns}

-Among different patterns typically used in woven composites, plain weave, alternating '0' and '1' in its pattern, has been the most fundamental weave design in different areas including aerospace, fashion, and furnishing.
-However, this does not mean plain weave has the best mechanical properties.
-As shown in Figure~\ref{img:plain_weave}, we can see that there are many patterns (28.7\% of the 9000 samples) having better in-plane modulus in both $E_1$, $E_2$, and $G_{12}$ compared to plain weave (orange dot).
-Thus it is important to explore weave patterns with better mechanical properties than plain weave.
+Among different patterns typically used in woven composites, plain weave, alternating '0' and '1' in its pattern, is the most fundamental weave design in different areas, including aerospace, fashion, and furnishing.
+However, this does not imply that a plain weave will result in the best mechanical properties.
+As shown in Figure~\ref{img:plain_weave}, we can see that there are various patterns (28.7\% of the 9000 samples) having better modulus in both $E_1$ and $E_2$ directions compared to plain weave (orange dot).
+The behavior can be attributed to the plain weave's lowest value of ${n_g}$ for the plain weave, which is discussed in Section \ref{app:WeavePar}.
+The value of ${n_g}=2$ leads to a maximum number of undulations in both the horizontal and vertical directions, resulting in inferior mechanical properties in both directions.
+Therefore, it is crucial to explore weave patterns that will result in superior mechanical properties than plain weave.

-\subsection{Loss functions considered}
+\subsection{Loss Functions Considered}

-In this paper, we consider two types of commonly used loss functions: Mean Squared Error (MSE) and Binary Cross-Entropy (BCE).
+This paper considers two types of commonly used loss functions: Mean Squared Error (MSE) and Binary Cross-Entropy (BCE).
 MSE measures how close the predicted value is to the true value.
 This paper uses MSE for in-plane modulus-related predictions, defined as Equation~\ref{eqn:mse}.

 Where n is the total sample size, `3' means the size of the in-plane modulus vector, $y_{ij}$ is the predicted value of $i^{th}$ data sample, and $j^{th}$ in-plane modulus. $\Tilde{y}_{ij}$ is the corresponding true value.
 MSE can be widely used for different prediction tasks.
 However, it could be a wrong choice for binary classification problems as MSE generally assumes data with normal distribution, while binary classification can be viewed as a Bernoulli distribution.
-Moreover, the MSE function is non-convex for binary classification problems when using activation functions like Sigmoid.
-Thus we will use BCE defined as Equation~\ref{eqn:bce} for predicting binary woven pattern matrix or binary material sequence vector.
+Moreover, the MSE function is non-convex for binary classification problems using activation functions like the Sigmoid function.
+Thus, we will use BCE defined as Equation~\ref{eqn:bce} for predicting binary woven pattern matrix or binary material sequence vector.

 Similar to the definition of MSE, n is the total sample size, and m is the target size.
 For example, $m=36$ when predicting the 6-by-6 weave pattern and $m=12$ when predicting the 6-by-2 weave material sequence. $y_{ij}$ is the predicted value at $j^{th}$ component in $i^{th}$ model and $\Tilde{y_i}$ is the corresponding true value.